The portrait of Dame Catherine Tizard

 Having achieved what I thought was the right balance of dignity and aggression, toughness and softness, formality and informality I feel we all perceive in the subject, I drew the composition up on to the canvas.

-‘Portrait of Dame Catherine Tizard’ can be found on the Auckland Harbour Board Gallery, level 5 of Aotea Centre, adjacent to Door G into the ASB Theatre.
+‘Portrait of Dame Catherine Tizard’ can be found in the Level 5 Foyer of Aotea Centre, adjacent to Door G into the Kiri Te Kanawa Theatre.